lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 title:  "How Hard Do You Climb?"
 subtitle: "and can a model help you climb harder?"
 tags: ["machine learning", "climbing"]
-date:   2021-11-01
+date:   2021-10-31
-summary: Analysis of a climbing survey dataset to test the wisdom of the crowd in how best to improve at climbing.
+summary: Analysis of a climbing survey dataset to test the wisdom of the crowd in how best to improve at climbing and assess training progress.

 ---